Advertisement

 Is it comfortable?

-The front seats are superb, though the bases could be longer to better support the thighs of taller drivers, and the driving position is particularly good, with loads of adjustment in the steering wheel (you can pull it right the way out of the dashboard).
-Mazda says there's as much space between the front seats as on the CX-5, so there's something you can show off to your friends.
+The front seats are superb, though the bases could be longer to better support your thighs if you're tall.
+And the driving position is particularly good, with loads of adjustment in the steering wheel (you can pull it right the way out of the dashboard).
+Mazda claims there's as much space between the front seats as on the CX-5, so there's something you can show off to your friends.

 Advertisement - Page continues below